stashed/docs/docs/addons/etcd/customization/index.md

 ### Passing arguments to the backup process
 Stash Etcd addon uses [etcdctl](https://github.com/etcd-io/etcd/tree/main/etcdctl) for backup.
 You can pass arguments to the `etcdctl` through `args` param under `task.params` section.

-The below example shows how you can pass the `keepalive-timeout=6s` to take backup only the database with index 1.
+The below example shows how you can pass the `--insecure-skip-tls-verify` to skip server certificate verification (`CAUTION`: this option should be enabled only for testing purposes)
 ```yaml
 apiVersion: stash.appscode.com/v1beta1
 kind: BackupConfiguration